Signed review packets for consequential claims

 Regulatory context

-The EU AI Act (Regulation 2024/1689, Articles 12 & 19) requires tamper-resistant logging and retention for high-risk AI systems.
-These obligations take effect August 2, 2026 under the current timeline.
-Assay provides one building block for these requirements -- it does not constitute full compliance on its own.
+The EU AI Act (Regulation 2024/1689, Articles 12 & 19) establishes requirements for automatic event logging and log retention for high-risk AI systems.
+These obligations apply from August 2, 2026.
+Assay can help satisfy traceability and tamper-evidence needs under these requirements -- it does not constitute full compliance on its own.
 See For Compliance Teams for mapping to SOC 2, ISO 42001, and NIST AI RMF.